 What are the side effects of the Stem Cell Peripheral Neuropathy Treatment?

 - 1 in 100 Patients will experience a mild fever the day after treatment.
 It is easily fixed with a tylenol.

 - Some patients could get a mild headache the day of treatment or the day after.
 It is easily fixed with a tylenol.

 - As with all medical treatments a small percentage of patients will be non-responsive to treatment.

 Can I avoid surgery with the Stem Cell Peripheral Neuropathy Treatment?

 Surgery is often the choice taken by people with peripheral neuropathy.
 Unfortunately surgery is very invasive and does not always take away the pain.
 The stem cell peripheral neuropathy treatment offers a minimally invasive way to treat the route cause of your neuropathy and keep it from coming back.

 Despite treatments on the market, many patients come to Dream body Clinic reporting that their doctor was unable to alleviate their pain.
-Dr. Romo welcomes challenging cases and has achieved unprecedented results in many of these patients.
+Our doctors welcome challenging cases and have achieved unprecedented results in many of these patients.
 If you suffer from peripheral neuropathy that has not been successfully treated despite medications, schedule a consultation with us today to learn more.

 How long will the results from Stem Cell Peripheral Neuropathy Treatment last?